arosnews/arosnews.github.io/_posts/2024-07-28-OWB-aros-linux-hosted.md

 ![ping](/assets/img/ping.png)

-If you have configured everything correctly and the Internet is working, you can now launch Oddysey Web Browser.
+If you have configured everything correctly and the Internet is working, you can now launch Odyssey Web Browser.
 Note that the first startup of OWB takes longer than usual, as fonts are downloaded during this time.

 ![hosted14](/assets/img/hosted14.png)